 Tenerife has been devastated by the “worst storm in 40 years” as authorities closed tourist areas amid fears of looting in damaged homes and hotels.
 Towering 40ft waves slammed the Spanish island, leaving holidaymakers with no choice but to evacuate the area.

 Footage shows waves reaching the third-floor of a block of flats in Mesa del Mar in the north-west of Tenerife.
-Fierce storms led to restaurant windows being smashed, cars swept into the sea, and a football pitch being destroyed by severe floods on the tourist spot.
+Fierce storms led to restaurant windows being smashed, cars being swept away, and tourist spots severely destroyed.

 A dramatic video that was uploaded on social media shows the gigantic waves crashing into the side of a high-rise building, brushing away the railings from concrete balconies.

-The incident happened after regional government officials decreed a state of alert as a fierce storm battered the north of Tenerife and other parts of the Canary Islands.
+The incident occurred after regional government authorities proclaimed a condition of caution as a storm battered the north of Tenerife and some parts of the Canary Islands.

 Alvaro Davila, mayor of the municipality of Tacoronte, said 65 apartments in two blocks facing the ocean had been evacuated.
-He also confirmed nobody had been injured in the scare, which led to 39 people being ordered to leave two buildings in Garichico.
+He also confirmed nobody had been injured, which led to 39 people being ordered to evacuate two buildings in Garichico.

 The holiday spot of Adeje also reported waves breaking windows of a hotel restaurant, though fortunately, no one was injured.
 The first evacuations were carried out at 10 pm on Saturday night, and more were conducted at around 2 am early Sunday morning.